The Prime Minister of Canada

 Carolyn Bennett, Minister of Aboriginal Affairs

 Dr. Bennett(b.
-1950) was also a high-profile physician before entering politics, and served as health minister in the administration of Prime Minister Paul Martin (b.
+1950) was a high-profile physician before entering politics, and served as health minister in the administration of Prime Minister Paul Martin (b.
 1938).
 She now leads the Trudeau government’s high-profile campaign to dramatically improve Canadian-Aboriginal relations.
 Riding: Toronto-St. Paul's, Ontario.

 Jonathan Wilkinson, Minister of Environment